chips-blockchain/bet/docs/verus_migration/schema.md

 CREATE TABLE cashier_deck_info (game_id varchar(100), player_id int, perm varchar(100), cashier_deck_priv varchar(4000), CONSTRAINT game_id PRIMARY KEY(game_id, player_id))
 ```

+We are using sqlite3 DB for storing and retriving the info, the file file is named as `pangea.db` which is stored at the following relative path `~/.bet/db/pangea.db`

-We further disucss about where these tables gets updated and how the info stored in them used to handle the disconnections and also see in detail in the following sections.
+We further disucss about when these tables gets updated and how the info stored in them used to handle the disconnections.